Chaithrasri/Chaithrasri/README.md

 - 👋 Hi, I’m @Chaithrasri
 - 👀 I’m interested in Exploring things which are tech related
 - 🌱 I’m currently learning a python fullstack course
-- 💞️ I’m looking to collaborate on mamy tech clubs
+- 💞️ I’m looking to collaborate on many tech clubs
 - 📫 You can reach me through LINKEDIN
 - 😄 Pronouns:Chaithra
 - ⚡ Fun fact: ...
 Baa bye..😁😉